11 Highest-Quality Tennis Strings

 Prince Premier Touch

-As a multifilament, Prince Premier Touch combines thousands of individual fibers to build a string resembling natural gut’s makeup.
+As a multifilament, Prince Premier Touch combines thousands of individual fibers to construct a unique string resembling natural gut.

 The result is the softest multifilament I’ve ever tested, which roughly matches the comfort of the best natural gut on the market and is the perfect option for players where comfort is a top priority.